Run TestNG tests from Command Line

 </suite>

-Below commands are used to execute ‘testng.xml’ file from command line.
-First, we need to go the place where pom.xml of the project is placed.
+The below commands are used to execute the ‘testng.xml’ file from the command line.
+First, we need to go the place where the pom.xml of the project is placed.
 Then use the mvn compile test to compile the code and execute the TestNG tests.

 cd C:\Users\Vibha\Projects\Vibha_Personal\ParallelTestsTestNG